henry-AY/monoGPT/README.md

 This mechanism allows the encoder to concentrate on various parts of the input sequence while processing each token.
 Attention scores are calculated based on a query, key, and value concept (QKV).
 A QKV is analogous to a basic retrieval system that is most likely used in numerous websites you use daily.
 * <b>Query:</b> A vector that represents a token from the input sequence in the attention mechanism.
 * <b>Key:</b> A vector in the attention mechanism that corresponds to each token in the input sequence.
-* <b>Value:</b> Each value is associated with a given key, and where value where the query and key have the highest attention score is the final output.
+* <b>Value:</b> Each value is associated with a given key, and the value where the query and key have the highest attention score is the final output.

 <details>
 <summary>Derivation of Scaled Dot-Product Attention (Click to expand) </summary>